Chase Line: Route

-Passenger trains are operated by West Midlands Trains on behalf of Transport for West Midlands.
+Passenger trains are operated by West Midlands Railway on behalf of Transport for West Midlands.

 Services

 Monday to Saturday daytime there are four trains per hour from Birmingham New Street to Walsall.
 Two per hour run via Aston and call at all stations, the other two per hour run direct via Soho and call at Tame Bridge Parkway and Walsall.
 Two of these per-hour continue to Rugeley Trent Valley during the day, dropping to one in the late evenings.

 There is also a 6am service from Wolverhampton to Rugeley Trent Valley but this is only one way.
-It runs the entire Birmingham to Walsall section calling at all stations them onto the Chase Line.
+It runs the entire Birmingham to Walsall section calling at all stations then onto the Chase Line.